sakiib/HashiCorp-Learn/Deploy-Vault/README.md

 It is possible to generate new unseal keys, provided you have a quorum of existing unseal keys shares.
 See "vault operator rekey" for more information.
 ```
+**Initialization outputs two incredibly important pieces of information: the unseal keys and the initial root token.
+This is the only time ever that all of this data is known by Vault, and also the only time that the unseal keys should ever be so close together.**